nhost/nhost/docs/docs/platform/environment-variables.md

 Environment Variables are key-value pairs configured outside your source code.
 They are used to store environment-specific values such as API keys.

-You can manage your app's environment variables in Nhost Console under **Variables**.
+You can manage your project's environment variables in Nhost Console under **Variables**.
 When you define a new variable, you can set one value for **production** and one for **development**.

 ![Environment Variables](/img/platform/environment-variables/environment-variables.png)

-When an environment variable is changed, you must deploy your app again using the [GitHub integration](/platform/github-integration) for the changes to take effect.
+When an environment variable is changed, you must deploy your project again using the [GitHub integration](/platform/github-integration) for the changes to take effect.

 Environment Variables are available in: